 What Pedestrians Should Do After Being Hit by a Vehicle

-Posted on behalf of Lynch Law Firm on December 11, 2018 in Car Accidents News
+Posted on behalf of Lynch Law Firm on December 11, 2018 in Car Accident News

 When you walk near traffic, you are at risk of being struck by a vehicle.
 Due to the lack of protection pedestrians are offered in most cross walks and sidewalks, many suffer serious injuries or death in the event of an auto accident.
 When this occurs, you may be entitled to hold the at-fault driver liable to recover compensation.